-Applications for the Qualified Firestop Contractor Program are obtained online at https://ul.pushbot.com/form/qfcp- new-customer.
-Once a completed application is received and reviewed, agreement forms follow.
+Applications for the Qualified Firestop Contractor Program are obtained online at www.UL.com/firestopcontractor.

+Once a completed application is received and reviewed agreement forms follow.

-Agreement forms reference and require compliance with this "Qualified Firestop Contractor Program Requirements" document.
-Agreement forms are signed by the contractor's authorized representative.
-Once the application and agreement have been received, reviewed and deemed acceptable, an acknowledgment letter and quotation are sent to the contractor.
+Agreement forms reference and require compliance with this "UL Qualified Firestop Contractor Program Requirements" document.
+Agreement forms are signed by the Contractor's authorized representative.
+Once the application and agreement has been received, reviewed, and deemed acceptable, an acknowledgment letter and quotation is sent to the Contractor.

-Upon acceptance of the quotation, arrangements are made to conduct audit activities as defined in the program requirements.
+Upon acceptance of the quotation, arrangements are made to conduct audit activities as defined in the Program Requirements.